Why a Packing Order Matters

 - Take initial meter readings

-- Identify where larger furniture will go so the driver can place items correctly first time
+- Decide where larger furniture will go so the driver can place items correctly first time

-During unloading, direct items to rooms by referring to the labels on the boxes.
-This is where accurate labelling during packing pays off — a box marked “Kitchen — everyday” goes straight to the right cupboard rather than into a general pile to be sorted later.
+Direct items to rooms by referring to the labels on the boxes.
+A box marked “Kitchen — everyday” goes straight to the right cupboard rather than into a general pile to be sorted later.

 The First Evening

-Unpacking in full takes days or weeks, not hours.
-The priorities for the first evening are:
+Unpacking in full takes days, not hours.
+The priorities for the first evening are straightforward:

-Everything else can wait until the next day.
+Everything else can wait.
 The goal for the first evening is a functional living arrangement, not a finished house.

 More Packing Guides

-Part of a series covering the practical side of packing for a move.
-If you found this useful, the other guides cover related ground:
+Part of a series covering the practical side of packing for a move:

-- How to Pack for a Move: What Actually Works (and What Slows Everything Down) — the pillar guide covering containers, principles, and what not to do
+- How to Pack for a Move: What Actually Works (and What Slows Everything Down) — containers, principles, and what not to do

 - How to Pack Your Belongings for a Move: Room-by-Room Practical Guide — the right container for each type of household item